Salesforce

 Salesforce, Inc. is an American cloud-based software company headquartered in San Francisco, California.
-It provides customer relationship management (CRM) software and applications focused on sales, customer service, marketing automation, e-commerce, analytics, and application development.
+It provides applications focused on sales, customer service, marketing automation, e-commerce, analytics, artificial intelligence, agentic AI, and application development.

-Founded by former Oracle executive Marc Benioff, Salesforce quickly grew into one of the largest companies in the world, making its IPO in 2004.
-Salesforce's continued growth makes it the first cloud computing company to reach US$1billion in annual revenue by fiscal year 2009, and the world's largest enterprise software firm by 2022.

-Today, Salesforce is one of the largest technology companies in the world, and as of September 19, 2022, is the 61st largest company in the world by market cap with a value of nearly US$153 billion.
-Salesforce ranked 136th on the most recent edition of the Fortune 500, making US$26.5billion in 2022.
-Since 2020, Salesforce has also been a component of the Dow Jones Industrial Average.
+Founded by former Oracle executive Marc Benioff in March 1999, Salesforce grew quickly, making its initial public offering in 2004.
+As of September 2025, Salesforce is the 61st largest company in the world by market cap with a value of nearly US$238 billion.
+It became the world's largest enterprise applications firm in 2022.
+Salesforce ranked 491st on the 2023 edition of the Fortune 500, making $31.352 billion in revenue.
+Since 2020, Salesforce has also been a component of the Dow Jones Industrial Average; it is the youngest company in the index.